EParmar18/PittResource-Website/README.md

 ## Resources

-On the landing page, ask the user if they are looking for a physical object or non-physical (software, room reservations, etc.)
+On the landing page, ask the user if they are looking for a physical object (reserving objects and rooms) or non-physical (software, downloads, computing etc.)

 ### Software